 - Not the best bow for hunting

-The SAS Spirit 62” takedown recurve bow is ideal for target shooting.
-It has a maximum draw weight of 34 lbs and is recommended for shooters up to 5’7” tall.
-This bow is made from strong fiberglass limb with maple laminations.
-It is accurate and easy to maneuver which is perfect for beginners.
+The TOPARCHERY takedown youth recurve bow is ideal for target shooting.
+It has a maximum draw weight of 20 lbs and is for kids.
+This bow is strong fiberglass.
+It is accurate and easy to maneuver, which is perfect for beginners.
 This bow has options for both left and right-handed shooters.

 This takedown recurve bow also comes with pre-installed brushings that allow future upgrades and accessories.
-The SAS Spirit 62” takedown recurve bow is resistant to limb twist which means that it can last for a long time and not prone to damage.
+The takedown recurve bow is resistant to limb twist, which means that it can last for a long time and not prone to damage.

 - Ideal for target shooting